gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Breaching the Cloud Perimeter Training w/ Labs (4-Hours)** - Blackhills Information Security - Saturday, April 25th, 11am – 4pm EST- You will leave this workshop with new skills for assessing cloud-based infrastructure! https://register.gotowebinar.com/register/1264630092013493773

-* **Active Defense & Cyber Deception Training (w/John Strand)** - Blackhills Information Security - Tuesday, April 28th, 12pm – 4pm EST | Wednesday, April 29th, 12pm – 4pm EST | Thursday, April 30th, 12pm – 4pm EST -- In this class, you will learn how to force an attacker to take more moves to attack your network.
-These moves may increase your ability to detect them.
-You will learn how to gain better attribution as to who is attacking you and why.
-You will also find out how to get access to a bad guy’s system.
-And most importantly, you will find out how to do the above legally.
-[URL PENDING]

 * **How to Build a Home Lab** - Apr 16, 2020 1:00 PM EDT  "joint webcast between Black Hills Information Security & Active Countermeasures.
 We'll show you why and how to build a home lab so you can build and practice new skills before deploying elsewhere."
 Register: https://lnkd.in/dV5KbGj